 Reading Time: 2 minutes Aimed at being “a culmination of Trinidad Espiritu’s epic journey through years of diverse cigar cultures,” The Trinidad Espiritu No.3 now gives a nod to Mexico by using a specially-aged Mexican San Andrés wrapper.
 Get the full story here.

 2020 CA Report: 10 Top Box-Pressed Cigars Recommended

 Updated Feb 2020

 Box-Pressed Cigars – The Untold Story

 “It started in Cuba and was done to keep the cigars from rolling off the table.
 Don’t let anyone tell you differently, either.
 You can actually win a friendly bet on this one.”

-Many aficionados don’t think so, but in this video about box-pressed cigars, Rafael Nodal of Boutique Brands, sees it differently:
+Many aficionados don’t think so, but in this video about box-pressed cigars, Rafael Nodal of Boutique Brands, sees it differently.

 When CAO Cigars released their “Cuban Press” selections a number of years ago, I remember the rep telling me during an in-store event that box-pressed cigars not only smoke longer, but every draw is consistently as flavorful as the preceding one.
 Moreover, Rocky Patel prefers the box-press shape, which is why so many of his cigars are made that way.